reinbugnot/ntu-ms-artificial-intelligence/README.md

 - **AI6126 - Advanced Computer Vision**
 - **AI6127 - Deep Neural Networks for Natural Language Processing**

+I excluded AI6104 - Math of AI due to the lack of PDF-based coursework.

 ## Contents

 Each folder contains the following types of files: